 Outside the United States

-UAV Systems International has published a list of drone laws by country.
+The Library of Congress also publishes drone regulation information for a number of countries.
 These laws are always evolving; contact the intended host country directly to confirm the latest statutes applicable to drones and other sUAS.

 A U.S. government export license may be required to ship or transport a sUAS or its payload (e.g. cameras, sensors, etc.) to a foreign country or to provide foreign persons with technology related to the item.
 Contact John Jenkins ([email protected]) for assistance.